 - Principles of Marketing for Nonprofit Organizations

-- How to Read a Financial Statement
+- How to Read a Nonprofit Financial Statement

-- Budgeting for Nonprofits
+- Budgeting for Nonprofit Organizations

 Duke University Summer Session welcomes Duke undergraduates, Duke alumni, and visiting students from other colleges and universities.
 Enroll in Summer Session and join us for an unforgettable summer.
 See Duke Summer Session.
 The following “for credit” classes are scheduled to be offered online in summer 2015.